Losant/losant-docs/docs/edge-compute/walkthrough.md

 Since it looks like this workflow is successfully reading Modbus data, we can continue editing the workflow to translate the values and report them to the cloud.

-What's stored in Modbus registers is not always in a friendly format.
+Information stored in Modbus registers is not always in a friendly format.
 Below is the table from the Banner temperature sensor that describes how the data is stored and how it translates to actual values.

 ![Modbus Registers](/images/edge-compute/walkthrough/modbus-registers.png "Modbus Registers")